Solving Matrix Games with Near-Optimal Matvec Complexity: Prox multi-point method outer loop

 First, in the following Definition~\ref{def:DMP} we define a key oracle to which our algorithm will assume access.
-A $\DMP$ oracle approximately solves a strongly monotone variational inequality \eqref{eq:DMP-def-variational-property} with respect to the operator $g + \alpha \grad \breg{\uset}{\cdot}$; in particular, it approximates $\prox_{\cU}^\alpha(g ; \zset)$.
-(Note that $\grad \breg{\uset}{z'} = \sum_{w \in \uset} \grad \breg{w}{z'}$ for all $z' \in \zset$ by linearity of the gradient, recalling the notation of Section~\ref{sec:prelims}.)
+A $\DMP$ oracle approximately solves a strongly monotone variational inequality \eqref{eq:DMP-def-variational-property} with respect to the operator $g + \alpha \grad \breg{\uset}{\cdot}$ (sometimes referred to as an \emph{$\epsprim$-strong solution} \cite{lin2025perseus,monteiro2010complexity}); in particular, it approximates $\prox_{\cU}^\alpha(g ; \zset)$.
+(Note that $\grad \breg{\uset}{z'} = \sum_{w \in \uset} \grad \breg{w}{z'}$ for all $z' \in \zset$ by linearity of the gradient.)
 Additionally, we say a $\DMP$ oracle is \emph{kinetic} if it either uses a default level of regularization $\beta$, or else certifies progress by lower bounding the movement of the output.
 Definition~\ref{def:DMP} can be viewed as the natural extension of \cite[Def.
 4.1]{karmarkar2025solvingzerosumgames} to regularization about multiple points.

 \begin{definition}[$\epsilon'$-$\DMP$] For $\epsprim > 0$, we call $\ODMP(\cdot)$ an \emph{$\epsprim$-dynamic multiprox oracle} or $\epsprim$-$\DMP$ (with respect to the operator $g$ and setup $\dgfsetup$) if given a finite, nonempty multiset $\uset \subset \zset$ as input, it returns $(z' \in \zset, \alpha > 0)$ such that